raacampbell/two-photon-toolbox/README.md

 - Save the path.
 If this is the first time you've added stuff to your MATLAB path, then exit and restart MATLAB; check the toolbox directories are still there.
 If not: Google and repeat until fixed.

 - If you want to use the elastix image registration functions then you will have to download elastix (http://elastix.isi.uu.nl/download.php) and add the binaries to your *system path* NOT your MATLAB path.
-If you don't know what that means: http://lmgtfy.com/?q=windows+add+system+path
+If you don't know what that means: [Google it](http://lmgtfy.com/?q=windows+add+system+path)

 - The installation is now complete: read the HTML docs in MATLAB to get started.